tamiresbeltrao/Income-Inequality-BR/README.md

 ## Data Source

-Cross-sectional data set with 4500 observations of Brazilian cities composed by selected columns from the official Brazilian National Census from 2010.
+Cross-sectional data set consisting of of 4500 observations of Brazilian cities and selected columns from the official Brazilian National Census from 2010.

 ## Methods